neam/yii-qa-state/README.md

 ### How do I update the schema after having updated my datamodel or the list of attributes that are part of the qa process?

-1. Generate the necessary schema migration using the command ./yiic authoringstate schema
+1. Generate the necessary schema migration using the command `./yiic qa-state process`
-2. Apply the migration using ./yiic migrate
+2. Apply the migration using `./yiic migrate`
 3. Generate crud for the new schema

 Before generating the crud you might want to remove any fields that are no longer configured to be part of the qa process.
 This is however optional since the behavior will only take into consideration the currently configured attributes.
+To help out with this task, the action resetAttributes can be used.

+Instructions on how to reset and re-populate the attributes in the qa state tables:

+ * Run `./yiic qa-state process`
+ * Apply the migration using `./yiic migrate`
+ * Follow the steps 1-3 above